katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 fig, ax = plt.subplots()
 ```

-To plot our data we can now call the axes object with the kind of graph to plot, e.g. a scatter plot:
+To plot our data we can now call the axes object we named `ax` with the kind of graph to plot, e.g. a scatter plot:

 ```python
 ax.scatter(rainfall_data['UT'], rainfall_data['data'])
 ```
 ![scatter](../fig/scatter.png)

-scatter is one of many functions that belong to the axes object we generated above.
+`scatter` is one of many functions that belong to the axes object we generated above.

 Notes: